 Anglicans/Episcopals permit Freemasonry as well.
 Prince Edward, Duke of Kent is Grand Master of the Grand Lodge of England afterall.

 Even Lutherans reject Freemasonry.

-Not long afterwards the discovery of Roberto Calvi's body hanging under Blackfriars Bridge gave rise to suspicions of Freemasonry at higher levels in the Vatican, and the revised Code of Canon Law removed the automatic excommunication which had been in the 1917 Code.
+About thirty-five years ago a man whom I knew socially (he drank in the same pub and was the husband of a work colleague) rather surprisingly invited me to drop in for a coffee and asked if I might be interested in becoming a member of 'the Craft'.'It's kind of you to offer, but I have to point out that I am a Catholic.''That's not a problem.
+The Scottish lodges don't accept Catholics, but the English lodges do.''You've missed the point.
+Were I to become a Mason I would incur excommunication latae sententiae'.Not long afterwards the discovery of Roberto Calvi's body hanging under Blackfriars Bridge gave rise to suspicions of Freemasonry at higher levels in the Vatican, and the revised Code of Canon Law removed the automatic excommunication which had been in the 1917 Code.
 Not to mention the rumours concerning Annibale Bugnini.
 It is quite possible that the vast majority of the world's Catholics attend a rite of Mass whose principal architect was an excommunicate.
 Now there's a thought.

 Surely they're not going to give communion to the dogs?
 Are they?
 Tell me 'No,' please.